-The SDC will be considered by the Council's Executive Committee (Cabinet) and when approved it will thereafter be used to check that the proposals brought forward for the new garden village meet the very high design quality thresholds before granting consent for the initial strategic masterplan and the subsequent detailed elements within it.

-As the SDC is intended to be used throughout the implementation period for the garden village it will be periodically reviewed and where appropriate updated.
+The DC will be considered by the Council and when approved it will thereafter be used to check that the proposals brought forward for the new garden village meet the very high design quality thresholds before granting consent for the initial strategic masterplan and the subsequent detailed elements within it.
+As the DC is intended to be used throughout the implementation period for the garden village it will be periodically reviewed and where appropriate updated.